ant-media/ant-media-documentation/docs/guides/recording-live-streams/recording-live-streams.md

 ## Uploading records to S3

-Please check [S3 Intergration documentation](/v1/docs/integrating-with-s3) to record streams to the s3 bucket.
+Please check [S3 Intergration documentation](https://antmedia.io/docs/guides/recording-live-streams/s3-integration-http-forwarding/) to record and upload streams to the s3 bucket.

 To record the **HLS**, **MP4**/**WebM** or **PNG** files to the bucket, you can use the following setting;